-As well as academic qualifications, factors relating to the topic such as its feasibility and the availability of appropriate supervision will be considered in arriving at a decision regarding acceptance of candidates.
+As well as academic qualifications, factors relating to the topic such as its feasibility and the availability of appropriate supervision will be considered in arriving at a decision on the application.

-Applications accepted by the Department are also subject to approval by the Faculty of Human Sciences and confirmation by Academic Council.
+Applications are subject to approval by the Faculty of Human Sciences.